anaef/nginx-lws/doc/Library.md

 ## parseargs(args)

-Parses the query args in *args* and returns them as a table.
+Parses the URL query parameters in *args* and returns them as a table.
 For repeated keys, only the final value is provided.
+The function also parses response bodies with a content type of `application/x-www-form-urlencoded`.

 ## status